Azure/terraform-databricks-sec-resources/README.md

 export ARM_CLIENT_SECRET="your-client-secret"
 ```

 The module also provides the option to deploy a pre-created local [Jupyter notebook](https://jupyter.org/) to the workspace.
 This can contain any valid Jupyter notebook content.
 Use of variable `notebook_path` triggers this resource deployment, but as in the minimal example it can be foregone entirely, deploying just the workspace and clusters.
+For ease of getting started, an example notebook is provided at `./notebooks/notebook.ipynb`, and the complete example uploads this by default.

 ## Providers